davidsonfellipe/awesome-wpo/README.md

 * [Grunt-smushit](https://github.com/heldr/grunt-smushit) - Grunt plugin to remove unnecessary bytes of PNG and JPG using Yahoo Smushit.
 * [Gulp-smushit](https://github.com/heldr/gulp-smushit) - Gulp plugin to optimize PNG and JPG using Yahoo Smushit.
 Made on top of smosh.
-* [Smush.it](http://www.smushit.com/ysmush.it/) - Smush.it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
+* [Smush it](http://www.imgopt.com/) - Smush it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
 It is a "lossless" tool, which means it optimizes the images without changing their look or visual quality.
 * [Imagemin](https://github.com/imagemin/imagemin) - Minify images seamlessly with Node.js.
 * [Sharp](https://github.com/lovell/sharp) - The typical use case for this high speed Node.js module is to convert large images of many formats to smaller, web-friendly JPEG, PNG and WebP images of varying dimensions.
 * [Gm](https://github.com/aheckmann/gm) - GraphicsMagick and ImageMagick for node.